 Read the Ministry of Ontario guidance document for further details on setting up an active screening station.

-Testing is available for the following populations:
+Testing at an assessment centre is available for the following populations:

 - All people with at least one symptom of COVID-19, even for mild symptoms.